MIROC-DOC/model_description/md_en/p-solv.md

 $$

-That would be.
-The subscript $c$ means after correction,
-This is a consistent flux to the obtained temperature etc.
+It becomes The subscript $c$ means, after correction, that this is a consistent flux for the temperature etc. obtained.

 In the second and subsequent calculations ,

-1. to the amount of possible evaporation found in the first calculation Surface wetness (evaporation efficiency) $\beta$ Multiply the value multiplied by the amount of evaporation ($Fq_1$).
+The value of evaporation ($\beta$) multiplied by the value of possible evaporation determined in the first calculation is the value of evaporation ($Fq_1$).

 $$
         Fq = \beta Fq^P
 $$

-2. evaporation quantity $Fq_1$ is
+2. evaporation rate $Fq_1$ is

 $$
         \beta \rho C_E |{$\mathbf{v}$}| ( q_*(T_0) - q )
 $$

- As required by ,
+ The energy balance is again rebalanced as required by
- Once again, rebalancing the energy.

-Two methods of calculating the amount of evaporation can be used (The standard uses the method in 1.).
-The third calculation is performed during snow and ice melt and sea ice formation in the mixed layer ocean.
-This is done in order to fix the surface temperature at the freezing point, for example, to unbalance the energy.
-In this case, the amount of energy used for the phase change of water, such as snowmelt, is diagnostically determined, It will be used later to calculate the amount of snow melt, etc.
+There are two ways of calculating the evaporation rate, i.e., (1) and (2) (the standard method is used in this case).
+The third calculation is performed in order to fix the surface temperature at the freezing point, etc. during snow and ice melt or sea ice formation in the mixed layer oceans in order to solve the energy balance.
+The amount of energy used for the phase change of water is diagnostically determined and is used to calculate the amount of snowmelt later.

 The concrete form of the coupling formula is as follows.